Yu-Gi-Oh! Bonds Beyond Time: Plot

-Cast
+Voice cast

 Development and release

 In July 2009, Yu-Gi-Oh!
 Bonds Beyond Time was first announced through Shueisha's magazines as a short film to be screened at the Jump Super Anime Tour to celebrate the tenth anniversary of the Yu-Gi-Oh!
 Duel Monsters anime series.
 It was revealed in the November issue of V-Jump magazine, that the animation would be a 3-D film.
 The film's imagery, however, was originally produced in 2D, and then was converted to 3D by the company Qtec.
 The 3D effect is emphasized in scenes where computer graphics are used, such as in the scene when the Duel Runners and the cards appear.

 The film's official website released a 65-second trailer in September 2009, and a 139-second trailer in December.
 On January 21, 2010, before the film's release, a guidebook titled Yu-Gi-Oh!
 10th Anniversary Animation Book was publisher under Shueisha's V Jump Books line.
 It contains an interview with Kazuki Takahashi—the author of the original Yu-Gi-Oh! manga—and information about the film's story and characters and was accompanied by a poster of the film.
 The film was released in Japan on January 23, 2010; those who attended the premiere receiving a promotional Malefic Red Eyes Black Dragon card.
 The film received an encore screening in Japan which was held on February 20, 2011, which included ten extra minutes in 2D.
 Bonds Beyond Time was released on DVD and Blu-ray Disc on June 15, 2011 by a partnership between King Records, Marvelous Entertainment, and Pony Canyon.